immcantation/shazam/docs/vignettes/Baseline-Vignette.md

 in the `shazam` package, which are all dependent upon the V segment being IMGT-gapped:

-*  `IMGT_V`: All regions in the V segment grouped as either CDR or FWR.
+*  `IMGT_V`: All regions in the V segment, excluding CDR3, grouped as either CDR or FWR.
 *  `IMGT_V_BY_REGIONS`: The CDR1, CDR2, CDR3, FWR1, FWR and FWR3 regions
-    in the V segment treated as individual regions.
-*  `IMGT_V_NO_CDR3`: All regions in the V segment, excluding CDR3, grouped as either CDR or FWR (default).
-*  `IMGT_V_BY_REGIONS_NO_CDR3`: The CDR1, CDR2, FWR1, FWR and FWR3 regions
-    in the V segment treated as individual regions.
+    in the V segment (no CDR3) treated as individual regions.

 Users may define other region sets and boundaries by creating a custom `RegionDefinition` object.